Data Quality in Healthcare: Role, Importance & Considerations for 2025

 High-quality data enables healthcare organizations to make informed decisions and develop strategies for growth, resource allocation, and risk management.
 This includes areas such as patient population management, cost containment, and quality improvement initiatives.

-The importance of data quality in healthcare: Hypothetical examples of why it matters #
+Why is data quality in healthcare important?
+6 hypothetical examples of why it matters #

 1. Patient safety and care #